reahl/reahl/reahl-doc/doc/tutorial/bootstrap/differences.rst

 a :class:`reahl.web.pure.ColumnLayout` for its contents area.

-This new arrangement works for the Bootstrap versions as well, but with :class:`reahl.web.pure.ColumnLayout` used instead of :class:`reahl.web.pure.ColumnLayout`.
+This new arrangement works for the Bootstrap versions as well, but with :class:`reahl.web.bootstrap.grid.ColumnLayout` used instead of :class:`reahl.web.pure.ColumnLayout`.

 Bootstrap's :class:`reahl.web.bootstrap.grid.ResponsiveSize` works